stock

 Payers are not required to make their full adjudication logic transparent.
 While insurers publish policy bulletins, clinical coverage criteria, and prior authorization updates, these changes often appear across multiple channels and on irregular timelines.

-By the time these signals appear clearly within a single organization’s data, weeks or even months may have passed.
+By the time these changes become visible within a single organization’s data, weeks or even months may have passed, directly affecting revenue performance.

 What payers change without notice